Roger Currie has been a broadcaster and writer for more than 40 years. Eleven of those years have been spent in Regina.

 Audience share refers to the percentage of available audience that is tuned to a radio station in any given time period.
 The morning drive or breakfast window has traditionally been the most valued by advertisers.
 Anything more than a ten share is considered better than average.
 In the listener survey that was taken in the Winnipeg market in the winter of 1993, the CJOB Morning Show recorded an amazing 36 share.
 However the joy was relatively shortlived, and the hours one must keep as a morning radio person take an undeniable toll.
-I have not worked those hours for almost a year now, but my body seldom lets me sleep past 5am.
+To this very day, my body seldom lets me sleep past 5am.

 In May of 2000, second wife Linda and I moved out to Lake of the Woods, near Kenora Ontario.
 It was an ill-fated attempt at semi-retirement.
 I returned to Winnipeg in early 2003 and spent nine months as news director of COOL FM, the personal plaything of Izzie Asper.

 Aside from his family and a fiercely competitive drive in the world of politics and business, Izzie’s grand passion was jazz.
 Under different circumstances, he might have been a truly gifted artist on the piano.
 His proudest possession was a grand piano that once belonged to George Gershwin.